junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 38.
 - 2009-06-08 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6315-6316; text as passed Senate: CR S6315-6316)
 - 2009-06-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6315-6316; text as passed Senate: CR S6315-6316)
+- 2009-06-09 — Message on Senate action sent to the House.
+- 2009-06-09 — Received in the House.
+- 2009-06-09 — Referred to House Energy and Commerce
+- 2009-06-09 — Referred to House Judiciary
+- 2009-06-09 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.